vadter/Hantek6254BC/README.md

-To get it work you need to install python 3, the pyusb, matplotlib and pyqtgraph libraries for scripts with the appropriate names.
+To get it work you need to install python 3, the pyusb, matplotlib and pyqtgraph libraries for scripts with the appropriate names (I use it under cona environment conda-forge).

 Implemented functions based on the Qt example program for windows of the official software: